Ece Türkoğlu

 Ece Türkoğlu (born 14 April 1999) is a Turkish women's football midfielder currently playing in the Turkish Women's Football Super League for Fenerbahçe S.K.
 She was part of the Turkey girls' national U-15, girls' national U-17 and women's national U-19 teams.
-She is a member of the Turkey women's team.
+She is a member of the Turkey women's national team.

 Early life

 Ece Türkoğlu was born in İmranlar village of Karadeniz Ereğli in Zonguldak Province on 14 April 1999.
 She completed the primary school with honors in Çayırlı, and currently studies in Karadeniz Ereğli Science High School.
 Signed with Old Dominion University.

 Club career

 Ece Türkoğlu of Kdz.
 Ereğlispor in the 2018–19 Women's First League season.

 Ece Türkoğlu (lila) driving the ball in the 2014–15 season's away match against Ataşehir Belediyespor.

 Ece Türkoğlu is a member of Kdz.
 Ereğlispor, for which she obtained her license on May 25, 2011.
 After appearing one season in the Women's First League with her team in the 2011–12 season, she played the next season in the Girls' U-15 Turkey Championship for her club's newly established youth team for girls, and enjoyed winning the title in September 2013.
 From the 2013–14 season on, she plays in the Women's First League again.
 Currently, she serves as the captain of her team.

 Türkoğlu took part at the 2018–19 UEFA Women's Champions League qualifying round, and played in all three matches of the qualification round.

 After one season with Ataşehir Belediyespor, she returned to her main club Kdz.
 Ereğlispor.